ourBC.com British Columbia Travel and Discovery

 If you happen to be in Cassidy a great spot for a visit is the Nanaimo River Regional Park.
 Located just north of Cassidy the regional park has a series of well marked, easy going trails, and great for nature viewing.
 To get to the Nanaimo River Regional Park, turn either at Thatcher on Hwy 1, then Emblem Rd. or off Hwy 1 onto Fry Rd.

-Going towards Nanaimo by 11 km (7 miles) is the community of South Wellington and the site of the Morden Colliery Historic Park.
+Going towards Nanaimo by 11 km (7 miles) is the community of South Wellington and the site of the Morden Colliery Provincial Historic Park.
 This place is where the Pacific Coal Company operated in the early 1900's and also a recreational trail called the Morden Colliery Trail which goes to the Nanaimo River.
 To get here you turn east at the Morden Rd. traffic light on Hwy 1.

 Information on Cassidy